I wrote about an accessibility workshop at the recent Sprint 18 conference.

 At the session I learnt a bit more about some web-based services that can evaluate web pages against the Web Content Accessibility Guidelines (WCAG 2.0).
 Tenon and WAVE were mentioned specifically and you can find more in the World Wide Web Consortium’s (W3C) list of web accessibility evaluation tools.

 What better way to investigate one of these services that to test it on myself?
-I’m going to assess the accessibility of my post about accessibility.
+I’m going to assess the accessibility of my post about accessibility (at time of writing).
 So meta.

 Tenon offers an API for automating accessibility tests.
 You can test the service in your browser by inputting a URL into the search box on their website.

 The service reported back that 4 of 74 tests failed for the post.

 The in-browser output also provides a CSV report of the failures.
 I’ve hosted my report in a GitHub Gist.

 An example of an error is that one of my images was missing alt-text.
 Tenon reported: